 March 29, 2012: Apple settles its “Antennagate” controversy by giving affected iPhone 4 owners the chance to claim a whopping $15 payout.
 The settlement covers customers who experienced problems with the phone dropping calls due to its cutting-edge design, but were not able to return their handsets (or didn’t want a free bumper from Apple to mitigate against the problem).

-While it’s arguable whether a $15 payout was worth all the forms customers had to fill out to claim their cash, the Antennagate story and the subsequent class-action lawsuit generated big headlines at the time.
+While it’s arguable whether a $15 payout was worth filing all the paperwork necessary to claim the cash, the Antennagate story and the subsequent class-action lawsuit generated big headlines at the time.

 Antennagate: A uniquely Apple controversy

 Antennagate referred to the tendency of the iPhone 4 to occasionally drop calls when held a certain way.
 The problem proved particularly vexing when users held the phone in their left hands in such a way that their palms covered the device’s tiny antenna gap.

 A bit like 2014’s “Bendgate” controversy with the iPhone 6 Plus, Antennagate was massively overblown by the media.
 The antenna problem affected only around one call in a hundred.

 However, things came to a head when respected trade publication Consumer Reports said it could not recommend the iPhone 4 because of the defect.
 In the aftermath, Apple CEO Steve Jobs flew back early from a family holiday in Kona Village, Hawaii, to address the problem at a press conference.
 (Apple’s initial response to annoyed iPhone 4 owners basically boiled down to “you’re holding it wrong.”)

 By being honest about the antenna problem, but standing by the iPhone 4, Jobs defused the situation.
 Antennagate failed to prompt the mass iPhone returns some feared.
 Nonetheless, Antennagate remains a significant moment in Apple history for several reasons.

 Apple design: Form over function?